Temporary Protected Status Designated Country: Nicaragua

 |Re-registration Period for People Who Already Have TPS:||

-Current beneficiaries under the TPS designation for Nicaragua do not need to re-register to maintain TPS, provided that they properly re-registered for TPS during the following registration periods for their country.
+Current beneficiaries under the TPS designation for Nicaragua do not need to re-register to maintain TPS, provided that they properly re-registered for TPS during one of the following registration periods for Nicaragua.

 |Continuous Residence in U.S. Since:||Dec.
 30, 1998|

 |Continuous Physical Presence in U.S. Since:||Jan.
 5, 1999|

 |TPS Designation Date:||Jan.
 5, 1999|

 To maintain TPS, you must have either filed to re-register during the 60-day re-registration period that ran from May 16, 2016, through July 15, 2016, or the period that ran from Dec.
 15, 2017, through Feb.
 13, 2018, and been approved, or have an application that remains pending.
 If you did not re-register during this time frame, you may submit a late re-registration application, including a letter that explains your reason(s) for filing late with your application.
 USCIS will determine whether your reasons are “good cause” for being late, as required under the TPS law.

 Where to File